ggneilc/stat-tracker/README.md

 ## Tech Stack and Resources

-This app is meant to start off as a test of using Golang as the backend:
+This app is meant to start off as a test of using Golang as the backend and learning how to use React:

 - React Fronted
 - Golang Backend